 7 August 2017.
 Four months ago today, William Andrews, lawyer, filed an application with the Federal Minister of Environment and Climate Change for an emergency stop order on further logging and related road building in federally designated Critical Habitat for Caribou in the Upper Clearwater Valley near Wells Gray Park.
 No decision has been forthcoming.

 7 August 2017.
-The Wells Gray Gateway Protection Society submits two formal complaints pertinent to CANFOR’s recent and on-going logging near southern Wells Gray Park within Critical Habitat for Caribou.
-One complaint is addressed to the Association of B.C.
-Forest Professionals, the other goes to the College of Applied Biology of B.C.
+The Wells Gray Gateway Protection Society submits two formal complaints pertinent to CANFOR’s recent and on-going logging near southern Wells Gray Park within Criticalitat for Caribou.
+One complaint is addressed to the Association of BC Forest Professionals, the other goes to the College of Applied Biology of BC.
 Both point to serious disregard for professional ethics.

-29 August 2017 The Upper Clearwater Referral Group sends a letter to Premier John Horgan advising him of the threat of extinction of Wells Gray’s south Mountain Caribou herd.
+29 August 2017 The Upper Clearwater Referral Group sends a letter to Premier John Horgan advising him of the threat of extinction of Wells Gray South caribou herd.
 Here’s the letter: Caribou Alert.

 7 September 2017.
-Five months after receiving a petition for an *EMERGENCY PROTECTION ORDER* on behalf of Wells Gray’s southern Mountain Caribou herd, and four months after the requested deadline for a decision, Catherine McKenna, Federal Minister of Environment and Climate Change, still hasn’t come through with a decision.
-In the meantime, 180 ha of federally designated Critical Habitat for Caribou has been lost, and CANFOR has signalled its plans for at least fifty additional cutblocks within critical caribou habitat.
+Five months after receiving a petition for an *EMERGENCY PROTECTION ORDER* on behalf of the Wells Gray South Deep-Snow Caribou herd, and four months after the requested deadline for a decision, Catherine McKenna, Federal Minister of Environment and Climate Change, has yet to render a decision.
+In the meantime, 180 ha of federally designated Critical Habitat for Caribou has been lost, and CANFOR has signaled its plans for at least 50 additional cutblocks within critical caribou habitat.

 13 September 2017.
-Having ignored repeated arguments to place restraints on intrusive logging practices in the Upper Clearwater Valley, and three months after Canfor claims to have finished clearcutting vast areas on its western slopes, the Ministry of Forests announces a “Visual Landscape Inventory Update” for the Clearwater Valley.
-A meeting to be held on 26 September will ask for input on “viewpoints and viewscapes valued by the public” – too late for the well-being of Wells Gray’s Mountain Caribou, and too bad, alas, for Clearwater’s long-standing efforts to enhance its wilderness tourism economy.
-In the words of local resident Erik Milton: “I have to say that the request from forestry seeking input into visual impact in the valley crushed me a little.
-That they could ignore our suggestions, efforts, and plea’s for almost six years then clearcut large parts of the valley – and then have the audacity to ask for input afterwards seems almost orchestrated to me.
-In any case, it is as clear a signal as we’ve ever had as to the attitude of our bureaucrats toward democracy.”
+Having ignored repeated arguments to place restraints on intrusive logging practices in the Upper Clearwater Valley, and three months after CANFOR claims to have finished clearcut logging vast areas on its western slopes, the Ministry of Forests announces a “Visual Landscape Inventory Update” for the Clearwater Valley.
+A meeting to be held on 26 September will ask for input on “viewpoints and viewscapes valued by the public”.

 6 October 2017.
 Elizabeth May, Leader of the Green Party of Canada, writes to Catherine McKenna, Minister of Environment and Climate Change, asking for a decision on the Emergency Order submitted to her ministry by lawyer William Andrews on 7 April 2017.
 “While the applicant would prefer that both their resources and those of the Canadian Wildlife Services go towards protecting this endangered species and their habitat, they have been fundraising to support an application to the Federal Court.”